 August 10: After visiting Konye-Urgench, my time in Turkmenistan comes to an end and I cross the border back into Uzbekistan.
 Konye-Urgench was the center of the Islamic world until it, like Merv, was conquered by the Mongols, who diverted a nearby river and flooded the city, drowning all of the residents.
 It grew to prominence once again as a major trading point on the Silk Road until Timur came and destroyed the city again in 1388.

-What does this mean for Katie Going Global?
+What does this mean for this blog?

 As I mentioned above, I will be offline the entire time I am in Turkmenistan.
 While it technically may be possible to access some internet, it was so frustrating and time-consuming when I was in Tajikistan, I have decided to not even try while in Turkmenistan.

 The good news is that I have scheduled new blog posts for the next ten days so you can look forward to reading more about my experience in Tajikistan and some of my first impressions of Uzbekistan.

 I won’t be able to respond to comments but I look forward to reading them and replying when I am back online.
 Thanks everyone for your patience!